kingofctrl/vim.cpp/README.md

 - `cmake` Compile the ycm_core library
 - `ctags` For plugin tarbar
 - `ack-grep` For plugin ctrlsf
-- `clang-format` For plugin vim-clang-format
+- `libclang-dev` For plugin YouCompleteMe

 Installation
 -----